MithileshGungah/Data-Science-Portfolio/README.md

 My work spans both traditional ML pipelines and modern LLM-based architectures, with an emphasis on **system design, evaluation rigour, and explainable outputs that can be used in real-world decision contexts**.

 **Core areas:**
-Machine Learning • Time Series Forecasting • Data Analysis • LLM Applications • Agentic RAG Systems • Data Visualization & Storytelling
+Machine Learning • Time Series Forecasting • Data Analysis • Agentic RAG Systems • Data Visualization & Storytelling

 ---